microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 }
 ```

+- `testSdk`: Represents the configuration settings for the test SDK.
+  - `useTestingPlatform`: A boolean value that determines whether to use the Microsoft Testing Platform.
+If set to `true`, the testing platform will be used; if set to `false`, vstest will be used.

 #### Unresolved Questions

 What if we want to support another test runner?
 We simply can't, with this approach we either use the testing platform, or fallback to vstest if this property was set to false.

 ### 2. Specify the Test Runner Tool

-- `testSdk`: Represents the configuration settings for the test SDK.
-   - `tool`: Specifies the testing tool to be used.
-In this case, "testingplatform" is the tool being used.

 #### Examples of Usage